Health News and Tips

 Stay Hydrated

-During cold winter months, we tend to drink more caffeinated hot beverages and fail to remember drinking water which may cause dehydration and dry skin.
-Our skin contains approximately 30% water, which contributes to plumpness, elasticity, and resiliency of the skin.
-Therefore, staying well hydrated is not only important for a healthy skin but also plays a vital role in the maintenance of overall health 2.
+During the cold winter months, we tend to drink more caffeinated hot beverages and often forget to stay properly hydrated, which can lead to dehydration and dry skin.
+Our skin is made up of approximately 30% water, which contributes to its plumpness, elasticity, and resilience.
+Therefore, staying well-hydrated is not only essential for healthy skin but also plays a vital role in maintaining overall health2.

 Avoid Hot Showers